dfrnoch/discord-sniper/README.md

 - More info about Sniped Nitro
 - Added Webhook notifications (Thanks to [@rondDev](https://github.com/rondDev))
 - More customisability
-- Added **use on alt**, that means you can run sniper on alt account and if he snipes nitro, code will be reedemed on other account
+- Added **use on alt**, that means you can run sniper on alt account and if he snipes nitro, code will be redeemed on other account
 - Removed some useless code
 - If you have enable nitro reedem on other account or delay, it will show you on main page